Elliott advances in NASCAR playoffs with Talladega victory | Times Leader

 But all 37 drivers showed up at their cars as scheduled.
 It’s the playoffs, after all, and there’s a championship to be won.

-And it was Chase Elliott, who drove to victory lane and and earned the automatic berth into the third round of the playoffs.
+And it was Chase Elliott, NASCAR’s most popular driver who a day earlier accused series leadership of taking a step backward in safety, who drove to victory lane and and earned the automatic berth into the third round of the playoffs.

 Elliott, who typically avoids controversial conversations, joined the growing chorus of veteran drivers who found NASCAR’s slow response to their concerns unacceptable.
 Alex Bowman, his teammate at Hendrick Motorsports, and Kurt Busch missed Sunday’s race with concussions and Cody Shane Ware competed with a broken foot.
 Busch has missed 11 consecutive races.